 Powdered Sulfur to Prevent Chigger Bites:

-If you prefer a more natural approach, you could try dusting shoes and socks with an old-fashioned remedy: “flowers of sulfur” (aka sulfur powder).
+If you prefer a more natural approach, you could try dusting shoes and socks with “flowers of sulfur” (aka sulfur powder).
 It can be found in hardware stores and some pharmacies.

 Readers Share Their Ways to Prevent Chigger Bites: